danmar/cppcheck/clang-tidy.md

 This is the most expensive check for several files and it is providing much in terms of code quality.
 Reported upstream as https://github.com/llvm/llvm-project/issues/72300.

-`modernize-use-nullptr`

-This is already covered by the `-Wzero-as-null-pointer-constant` compiler warning so there is no need for an additional check.

 ### Disabled for GUI only

 `readability-convert-member-functions-to-static`<br/>